vkz/vkz.github.io/index.md

 :   Favorite Lisp.
 Would be my weapon of choice were such choice ever offered.\

 JavaScript
-:   Fair amount of experience especially writing Node.js backend applications.\
+:   Wrote fair amount, mostly backend compiler stuff with Node.js.\

 OMeta
 :   Extensive experience writing parsers and fairly complex grammars.\